SubModel/docs/pods/manage-pods.md

 > **Danger**
 >
-> Terminating a Pod permanently deletes all data outside your [Network volume](/pods/storage/create-network-volumes).
+> Terminating a Pod permanently deletes all data.
 Ensure you've saved any data you want to access again.

 1. Navigate to the **Pods** page.
 2. Click the **View** button on the right side of the Pod you want to control.